I. King Jordan

 Irving King Jordan (born June 16, 1943) is an American educator who became the first deaf president of Gallaudet University in 1988 after the Deaf President Now protest.
 Gallaudet is the world's only university with all programs and services designed specifically for deaf and hard-of-hearing students.

 After the week-long protest known as Deaf President Now, the Board reversed its decision and named Jordan, one of three finalists for the position, the eighth president of Gallaudet, the first deaf president since the institution was established in 1864.

-He appears in the 2011 disability rights documentary Lives Worth Living.
+He appears in both the 2011 disability rights documentary Lives Worth Living, and the 2025 documentary Deaf President Now.

 Background

 Jordan is a native of Glen Riddle, Pennsylvania, a small town near Philadelphia.
-Jordan was born to hearing parents, with no other instances of deafness in his family.
+Jordan was born hearing to hearing parents, who had no other instances of deafness in their families.
 After graduating from Penncrest High School in 1962, he enlisted in the US Navy and served four years.
 Jordan became deaf at the age of 21, when, after driving a motorcycle without a helmet, he was flung into the windshield of a car and suffered two skull fractures, a fractured jaw, and a concussion.
 His injuries severed the nerves in one ear completely and damaged the nerves in the other.

 Jordan earned his master's degree and his doctorate in psychology at the University of Tennessee.
 He was serving as the dean of the College of Arts and Sciences at Gallaudet University when he was chosen as a candidate for the university presidency.

-As a professor, department chair, dean, and president, Jordan has made numerous scholarly contributions to his field.
-He has been a research fellow at Donaldson's School for the Deaf in Edinburgh, Scotland, an exchange scholar at Jagiellonian University in Kraków, Poland, and a visiting scholar and lecturer at schools in the French cities of Paris, Toulouse, and Marseille.
+As a professor, department chair, dean, and president, Jordan made numerous scholarly contributions to his field.
+He was a research fellow at Donaldson's School for the Deaf in Edinburgh, Scotland, an exchange scholar at Jagiellonian University in Kraków, Poland, and a visiting scholar and lecturer at schools in the French cities of Paris, Toulouse, and Marseille.

 Jordan and his wife, Linda, live in West River, Maryland.
 They have two grown children and two grandchildren.
 Jordan loves running daily.
 As of 2009, he continues to run the Marine Corps Marathon each year.
 He was a co-founder of the American Association of People with Disabilities (AAPD).
 He is also a member of the Association of Late-Deafened Adults, which presents a yearly award to distinguished achievers in his name.